hy-ng/samng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 **About Me**

 I am a second-year M.S. student in Informatics at [Pennsylvania State University, College of Information Sciences and Technology (IST)](https://ist.psu.edu/) .
-My research interests lie at the intersection of Human-Computer Interaction (HCI), with a particular focus on Extended Reality (XR), Haptics, and Human-Centered AI.
+My research interests lie at the intersection of **Human-Computer Interaction (HCI)**, with a particular focus on **Extended Reality (XR)**, **Haptics**, and **Human-Centered AI**.
 I am currently working under the guidance of Prof. Ting-Hao (Kenneth) Huang, a renowned researcher in the field, at the CrowdAI Lab.

 **My Academic Journey**